Qazi Touqeer

-Qazi Touqeer is an INDIAN singer, who won the show Fame Gurukul – along with Ruprekha Banerjee.
+Qazi Touqeer is an Indian singer, who won the show Fame Gurukul – along with Ruprekha Banerjee.
 He sings in the Kashmiri, Hindi and Urdu languages.
 On 20 October 2005, he managed to grab the top prize along with Ruprekha Banerjee.
-He was voted by the Indian public to be the winner of Fame Gurukul, India's version of "Fame Academy."
+He was voted by the Indian public to be the winner of Fame Gurukul, India's version of Fame Academy.
 The president of India, in regards to Qazi Touqeer, declared him to be the hero of Kashmir.
 As a result of Qazi's success, a plethora of Kashmiri youth auditioned in Indian Idol tryouts, which were held in Srinagar, a city in the Kashmir Valley.

 He released a new album out along with Ruprekha Banerjee at the end of 2005.
 Qazi had no formal training before Fame Gurukul.

 He injured himself while rehearsing for his acting debut film, Take Off.
 Qazi was rehearsing at Ganesh Acharya Studios when he fell down and injured his neck.

-Family

-Qazi's father was a lawyer and later turned into Sufism.
-He resides in Kashmir, Mumbai, Delhi & Dubai.
-His mother is a teacher, and his uncle Qazi Rafi was a Kashmiri singer.
-The young man grew up mimicking Indian movie protagonists in the Mughal Gardens of Srinagar, posting in front of a video camera held by his brother.
-He was also guided by his father who had some knowledge of music.
+In September 2026, Qazi Touqeer entered the twentieth season of the Hindi-language reality television show Bigg Boss as a contestant.
+His participation marked his return to mainstream television nearly two decades after he won the singing reality show Fame Gurukul in 2005.
+During his time on Bigg Boss 20, Touqeer attracted attention for his interactions and activities in the house, including a prank that was later addressed by host Salman Khan.

+Early Life

+Qazi Touqeer was born on 4 June 1986 in Srinagar, Kashmir to Mushtaq Ahmed Qazi, a lawyer who later embraced Sufism, and Syeda Rukhsana, a school teacher.
+His uncle is Qazi Rafi, a well-known Kashmiri singer.
+Touqeer also has a younger brother named Qazi Touseef, an entrepreneur.